hyperledger-dlt-landscape/hyperledger-dlt-landscape/guide.md

 </section>

 <section data-category="Smart Contracts/Tokenization">
-Smart contracts, digital tokens, and wallets – included in this layer – also play an important role in the DLT landscape.
+Smart contracts, digital tokens, and wallets - included in this layer - also play an important role in the DLT landscape.
 Smart contracts have become known to the world as transaction protocols running on a distributed ledger, embodying the self-enforcing business logic of a multiparty application.
 Smart contracts formalize and automate the relationships between individuals, organizations, and machines that participate in a network.
-Digital tokens can improve the accessibility, efficiency, liquidity and transparency of existing asset markets, whether that’s money, commodities, diamonds, or a piece of art.
-Digital wallets are software applications that store and manage assets – e.g. money, identity data, academic and professional credentials, medical records – and allow people and organizations to easily and instantly transact.
+Digital tokens can improve the accessibility, efficiency, liquidity and transparency of existing asset markets, whether that's money, commodities, diamonds, or a piece of art.
+Digital wallets are software applications that store and manage assets - e.g. money, identity data, academic and professional credentials, medical records - and allow people and organizations to easily and instantly transact.
 </section>

 <section data-category="Application Tooling/Integrations">
 This is a layer dedicated to application development tools and platforms, analytics and monitoring tools, as well as business application integrations.
-It includes projects and offerings that are meant to make developers’ lives easier, and improve the usability of distributed ledgers and associated technologies.
+It includes projects and offerings that are meant to make developers' lives easier, and improve the usability of distributed ledgers and associated technologies.
 </section>